frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-12.md

 ## Dick of the day

 A few contenders for this one. **Yarride** for getting sent off by the ref for no shin pads.
-Baby daddy **Nestor** for the unstoppable freight train run into their keeper.
+Baby daddy **Nestor** for the unstoppable frieght train run into their keeper.
 But the award goes to the man about to get his own turn at fatherhood, **Milan**.

 Doing his best Saurez, lying about it, only getting a yellow.
 And then rolling the dice all over again.
 You love to see it, you hate to live it.